AngelesVillagrana/Project-4/README.md

 In summary, this project fetches customer data from a database, cleans and preprocesses it, reduces its dimensionality using PCA, segments it into clusters using KMeans, and evaluates the quality of these clusters.
 Finally, it analyzes and describes each cluster in detail.

+## Tableau Dashboard

+In order to present the data we found, we built a dashboard which you can see here: [Presenting_Dataset](https://public.tableau.com/app/profile/kevin.dorado/viz/Presenting_Dataset/Presentingthedata?publish=yes)

 ## Results